OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-custom-gas-token-chain.md

 ```
 ### 4. Deployment process

-The overall deployment process, including the use of APIs like `createRollupPrepareConfig` and `createRollupPrepareTransactionRequest`, remains similar to the [Rollup deployment](orbit-sdk-deploying-anytrust-chain.md) process.
+The overall deployment process, including the use of APIs like `createRollupPrepareConfig` and `createRollupPrepareTransactionRequest`, remains similar to the [AnyTrust deployment](orbit-sdk-deploying-anytrust-chain.md) process.
 However, attention must be given to incorporating the `ERC-20` token details into these configurations.

 :::note